 Garlic oil can be made up to two weeks ahead of time.
 Store cooled garlic oil in a refrigerator in an airtight container and bring to room temperature before use.
 If you don’t have time to make the garlic oil, you can use regular extra-virgin olive oil.

 Drizzle 1 tablespoon of the garlic oil (or EVOO) in an 8-by-8-inch baking dish or in a few individual baking dishes like we’ve done here.
-To assemble the Butternut Squash Parmesan using the 8-by-8-inch baking dish, evenly spread 1/2 cup of the sauce on the bottom, then arrange 6 to 8 pieces of the squash in a layer over the sauce (the pieces can overlap a bit).
+To assemble the Butternut Squash Parmesan, evenly spread 1/2 cup of the sauce on the bottom of the oiled baking dish, then arrange 6 to 8 pieces of the squash over the sauce (the pieces may overlap a bit).

-Evenly distribute half of the mozzarella or ricotta and one-third of the Parmigiano Reggiano cheese in a layer on top of the squash, then top with another 1/2 cup of the sauce.
-Repeat all of that again with squash, the remaining half of the mozzarella or ricotta, one-third of the Parmigiano Reggiano, and 1/2 cup of the sauce.
+Evenly distribute half of the mozzarella or ricotta and one-third of the Parmigiano Reggiano cheese on top of the squash, then add another 1/2 cup of the sauce.
+Repeat with the squash, the remaining half of the mozzarella or ricotta, one-third of the Parmigiano Reggiano, and 1/2 cup of the sauce.
 Repeat with a final layer of squash, 1/2 cup sauce, and the remaining grated Parmigiano Reggiano cheese.

 Cover pan with foil and bake until the sauce is just starting to bubble, about 45 minutes.
 Uncover and continue to bake until the cheese is browned, about 10 minutes more.